PPTArena: A Benchmark for PowerPoint Editing: PPTArena Dataset Construction

 \subsection{Ground-Truth Deck Creation}

-Our benchmark consists of 100 cases.
-80 are derived from real-world slide decks (domain-specific presentations or web-sourced), and 20 are synthetically generated using \texttt{python-pptx} to provide a controlled baseline.
-For the real-world decks, expert human annotators manually performed edits to create the Ground Truth, each of which typically took more than 2 hours.
+Our benchmark is derived from real-world slide decks (domain-specific presentations or web-sourced) with 20\% containing \texttt{python-pptx} manipulations to provide a controlled baseline.
+For the real-world decks, expert human annotators manually perform edits to create the ground-truth target, with each case typically requiring more than two hours of work.
 This ensures that the target state reflects high-quality, human-level design decisions.
-For the 20 synthetic cases, the ground-truth PPTs were generated by programs, providing a reliable reference.
+For the 20 synthetic cases, the ground-truth PPTs are generated programmatically, providing a reliable reference.